oils-for-unix/oils/doc/help-index.md

 <!--
 IMPORTANT: This doc is processed in TWO WAYS.
 BE CAREFUL WHEN EDITING.

-To generate HTML:
-- split_doc.py and then 'make_help.py html-index' to add links.

-To generate text "cards" for bin/oil
-- split_doc.py then 'make_help.py text-index' to generate files.

-NOTE: For convenience we don't escape < > and & below, except in the case of '<capture>' where it really looks like a tag.
+- First by doctools/{split_doc,cmark}.py to create HTML.
+  - <pre><code class="language-oil-help-index"> highlighted using
+    make_help.HelpIndexPlugin

+- Then that HTML is split up into cards.
+  - <h2 id="assign"> is a heading
+  - <pre><code class="language-oil-help-index"> is rendered back into literal
+    text.
+This makes the escaping of and & < > work.

-- Special rules:
+Special rules:
 - [] at start of line is a section
 - X for deprecated
 - three spaces separating words to be highlighted

-- TODO: There should be a character for "no links past here?"
+TODO: There should be a character for "no links past here?"
 - or <span></span>
 - this should be turned GREEN?
 -->

 This is the online version of Oil's `help`.
 The linked help topics below are